Sukanya Kulkarni: Career

 Alongside her screen career, Kulkarni has made significant contributions to Marathi theatre, collaborating with prominent figures such as Dr. Shriram Lagoo, Ashok Saraf, Dr. Girish Oak, Vijay Kenkre, and Vasant Kanetkar.
 She went on to perform in acclaimed productions such as Kusum Manohar Lele, based on real story of a woman who is under false hopes; Jhulwa, about nuanced exploration of rural and gender issues were widely appreciated; and Naagmandal, based on Girish Karnad’s mythological exploration of identity and desire.
 Her work in plays like Ti Phulrani, Charchaughi, Janmagath, Lekure Udand Jhali, Akhercha Sawal, and Selfie demonstrated her versatility and deep-rooted presence in Marathi theatre, with roles ranging from deep psychological dramas to contemporary social commentaries.

 On television, she earned accolades for her portrayal of Maai in Zee Marathi’s Julun Yeti Reshimgathi, the strong-willed matriarch of the Desai family.
 Her performance alongside Lalit Prabhakar and Prajakta Mali won her the Zee Marathi Utsav Natyancha Awards for Best Mother and Best Mother-in-law in 2014.
 She continued to star in several successful serials including Chukbhul Dyavi Ghyavi (2017), Ghadge & Suun (2017-2019), and Aga Aga Sunbai Kay Mhanta Sasubai?
 (2022-2023).

-In cinema, she made a appearance in Ram Gopal Varma’s Rakta Charitra (2010), where she played Radhika Apte’s mother.
+In cinema, she made an appearance in Ram Gopal Varma’s Rakta Charitra (2010), where she played Radhika Apte’s mother.
 In 2016, she starred in the family drama Ventilator, directed by Rajesh Mapuskar and produced by Priyanka Chopra.
 Her portrayal of a spiritually inclined sister with a deep emotional bond to her ailing father was praised by both critics and audiences.
 Critic Gulshankumar Wankar of Hindustan Times wrote, “Kulkarni Mone and Jitendra Joshi play their characters of Gaju Kaka’s children to perfection.”
 The film was a critical and commercial success, grossing over ₹25 crore worldwide, and earned her a Filmfare Award nomination for Best Supporting Actress.
 Kulkarni’s biggest commercial success to date came with Baipan Bhari Deva (2023), directed by Kedar Shinde and co-starring Rohini Hattangadi, Vandana Gupte, Shilpa Navalkar, Suchitra Bandekar, and Deepa Parab.
 The film, exploring the emotional complexities and shared bond of six sisters, became a cultural blockbuster and grossed over ₹92 crore worldwide, making it the second-highest-grossing Marathi film of all time.
 Her performance was hailed by critics, with Maharashtra Times reviewer Kalpeshraj Kubal praising her "incredible energy" on screen.
 She received several award nominations, including Filmfare, Maharashtra State Film Award and Maharashtracha Favourite Kon?, and won the Zee Chitra Gaurav Puraskar for Best Actress.